GUDHI/gudhi-devel/.github/how_to_compile_gudhi_in_a_conda_env.md

 Some of the requirements are in the gudhi repository (please refer to [how to use github to contribute to gudhi](how_to_use_github_to_contribute_to_gudhi.md)).
-In the gudhi repository - let's call it `/workdir/gudhi` i.e. - once submodules are initialised:
+Once the gudhi-devel repository is cloned on your machine (`git clone...`) - let's call it `/workdir/gudhi-devel` i.e. - and once the submodules are initialised (`git submodule update --init`):

 ```bash
 pip install -r ext/gudhi-deploy/build-requirements.txt